ndarville/style/html/README.md

 </script>
 ```

-This defeats **FOIT** (see below) by loading the fallback fonts first and then applying the custom fonts, once they’ve finished downloading.
+This defeats **FOIT** (see below) by loading the fallback fonts first and then applying the custom fonts, once, and only once, they’ve finished downloading.

 #### Deferred Font Loading ####